Amazing Tips for A Successful Flight With Your Child With Autism

 3. Create social stories to ease anxiety

 Work with your child`s teacher to develop an appropriate social story dealing with flying.
-This type of social story can be reviewed at home and school daily.
-It will assist your child with understanding the expectations that occur when people fly.
+This type of social story can be reviewed at home and at school daily.
+It will assist your child in understanding the expectations that occur when people fly.
 It may also reduce some anxiety and fears the child may have with flying.
 A well-written social story will include that his/her ears may “pop” during the flight, that he/she will have to remain in the seat while in flight, as well as remind him/her that flying is a safe and quick way to travel to see family members or attend special events.

 4.Visit the local airport first

 Some airports offer a “sensory day” which gives children with autism an opportunity to visit the airport as well as board a plane.
 It allows children to sit in actual seats, visit the bathroom, learn how to use the seat belt, adjust the air or lighting above the seat, and see where the luggage is stored.
 It also allows for a wonderful opportunity for children with autism to voice their questions to the crew members who are present.
 Many children with autism do not transition well to new environments.
 Taking some time to even visit an airport may assist with making this transition smoother.

 The concept of airport security will need to be explained to your child with autism, prior to arriving at the airport.
 All of these explanations could be incorporated into a social story.
 Many children can be confused when they are asked to take off their shoes in order to go through the security check.
 Remind them that everyone has to do it.
 They may become concerned that someone will take their shoes or they won`t be able to get them tied again.
 Simply remind them that you’ll ensure that no takes their shoes.
 Also, assure them if they need assistance with tying their shoes again that you are there to help.